AztecProtocol/aztec-packages/docs/docs/reference/developer_references/smart_contract_reference/storage/private_state.md

 Allows us to modify the storage by inserting a note into the `PrivateSet`.

 A hash of the note will be generated, and inserted into the note hash tree, allowing us to later use in contract interactions.
-Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an [encrypted log](../../../guides/developer_guides/smart_contracts/writing_contracts/how_to_emit_event.md#encrypted-events), or offchain via web2, or completely offline.
+Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an encrypted log or offchain via web2, or completely offline.

 #include_code insert /noir-projects/aztec-nr/easy-private-state/src/easy_private_uint.nr rust

 ### `insert_from_public`

 The `insert_from_public` allow public function to insert notes into private storage.
-This is very useful when we want to support private function calls that have been initiated in public, such as shielding in the [example token contract](../../../tutorials/codealong/contract_tutorials/token_contract.md#shield).
+This is very useful when we want to support private function calls that have been initiated in public, such as shielding in the [token contract codealong tutorial](../../../../tutorials/codealong/contract_tutorials/token_contract.md).

 The usage is similar to using the `insert` method with the difference that this one is called in public functions.